tek/kallikrein/README.md

 They do what you would expect, similar to the imperative test building syntax.
 The `parallel` variant requires an instances of `cats.Parallel` and will execute the tests with a `parTraverse`.

+The following example will result in a successful end result:

 ```scala
 class DepTest
 extends ComposeTest[IO, SbtResources]